RamChilla/ramchilla.github.io/index.md

 During his undergraduate studies, Rami worked as a web designer and developer; a career path that continued after graduation.

 {:.subtitle}
-Now, after thirteen years servicing websites, content management systems, and related technologies, Rami is pursuing an MBA in Information Systems from the University of Toledo College of Business and Innovation.
+Now, after thirteen years servicing websites, content management systems, and related technologies, Rami is pursuing an MBA in Information Systems.

+{:.subtitle}
 Additionally, he contributes part-time to an Ann Arbor based web and content strategy firm, 3.7 Designs.